rfwlab/rfw/docs/articles/guide/complex-routing.md

 # Complex Routing

-Complex routing in **rfw** allows nested paths and multiple dynamic parameters.
-The example application registers a route that captures a user and section from the URL:
+Routing in **rfw** supports nested paths and multiple dynamic parameters.
+This allows you to build deep links and hierarchies.

+## Example

+Register a route with two dynamic parameters:

 ```go
 router.RegisterRoute(router.Route{